PhD Candidate in Experimental Soft Matter Science Related to Food Applications

 - The position requires a strong interest in developing experimental skills.

-- Experience with, or courses in materials physics, experimental physics or physical chemistry, such as in using some of the methods listed above, may be considered an advantage.
+- Experience with, or courses in soft or condensed matter experimental physics, such as in using some of the methods listed above, may be considered an advantage.

 - Good written and oral English.